Ariel-Laurella/reach-engine-training/workflows/IMT-123/README.md

 ## Workflows (subflows):  notificationsCreate
 This workflow is intended to create notification messages.

-##Notes For Go-Live

 ##Final note
 This is a fair use of original workflows, property of Levels Beyond Inc. or IMT inc.

-Ingest files and catalogue them according to excel sheet This workflow is intended to ingest all the contents of a directory and automatically catalogue the metadata contained in a sheet in CSV format.